Freedom From Religion Foundation: Electioneering

-In November 2012, The FFRF filed a lawsuit against the IRS for not enforcing its own electioneering laws.
+In November 2012, the FFRF filed a lawsuit against the IRS for not enforcing its own electioneering laws.
 The FFRF cited in its suit the placement of full-page ads by the Billy Graham Evangelistic Association; the diocese requiring priests to read a statement urging Catholics to vote; and the institution of "Pulpit Freedom Sunday".
 The group claimed that not enforcing the federal tax codes that prohibit tax-exempt religious organizations from electioneering is a violation of the First Amendment of the Constitution.
 The group stated that the increasing involvement of religious institutions in politics was "blatantly and deliberately flaunting the electioneering restrictions".

 The IRS had filed a motion to dismiss in federal court, but in August 2013 it was decided that the lawsuit could proceed stating that the FFRF "has standing to seek an order requiring the IRS to treat religious organizations no more favorably than it treats the Foundation".
 In 2014, the federal judge dismissed the lawsuit after the parties reached an agreement.

-990 Form

-In December 2012, the FFRF filed suit against the IRS for not requiring the yearly filing of a 990 Form for religious institutions, which is required for all other non-profit organizations.
-The case, FFRF v.
-Werfel, was dismissed for lack of standing.